MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ---
-title: Create new Teams project Use Teams Toolkit
+title: Create new Teams project Using Teams Toolkit
 author: zyxiaoyuer
-description:  Create new Teams project Use Teams Toolkit ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+description:  Create new Teams project Using Teams Toolkit ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
 ---

-# Create new Teams project Use Teams Toolkit
+# Create new Teams project using Teams Toolkit

-You can either **create new project** or **create from samples**, to use the Teams Toolkit to start your Teams app building.
+You can either **create new project** or **create from samples**, to use the Teams Toolkit for Teams app building.

 ## Create new project

-Follow the steps below to create a new Teams app project using Teams Toolkit.
+Follow the steps below to create a new Teams app project using Teams Toolkit:

 - [Create new Teams Tab app (React)](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode%2Cvcode&tutorial-step=2)
 - [Create new Teams Bot app](/microsoftteams/platform/sbs-gs-spfx?tabs=vscode%2Cviscode&branch)